On Birth Control? Watch Out for These Medications

 4. St. John’s wort.

 St. John’s wort is an herbal supplement that some people take to treat depression, insomnia, or anxiety.
+St. John's wort is one of the supplements that may affect birth control pills.
 It can reduce the concentration of progesterone and estrogen absorbed via the birth control pill by up to 15%, altering the hormonal dose enough to cause breakthrough bleeding (bleeding that occurs outside the birth control’s allotted period).
-While the most recent guidelines do not prohibit St. John’s wort use while on the pill, this herb should be taken with caution if you want to ensure birth control efficacy.
+While the most recent guidelines do not prohibit St. John’s wort use while on the pill, this supplement should be taken with caution if you want to ensure birth control efficacy.

 6. Antifungal medications.